 The Differences Between Whey Concentrate and Whey Isolate

+What are the biggest differences between whey protein concentrate and whey protein isolate?
+1) Whey protein concentrate costs less to produce than whey protein isolate and therefore should cost less money for you.
+This is usually a sign that a product has inferior quality, however, it isn’t true in this case.
+2) A good whey protein concentrate usually has 80% protein compared to 90-96% protein in whey protein isolate.
+This is because concentrate contains small amounts of fat, cholesterol, and lactose, and isolate requires more processing to eliminate these further and increase the protein content.
+As you will see from the labels, we are only talking a difference of a few grams.
+However, if you are sensitive to lactose, isolate is going to be the better choice.
 3) Whey protein concentrate’s distinct advantage comes containing more bioactive compounds found in the fat that positively influences hormones and immunity.
 Dietary fat and cholesterol is needed for testosterone production (and estrogen for women) and improves absorption of key vitamins and carotenoids.
 The IgG immunoglobulins are a source of glutamine and cysteine needed for glutathione (master antioxidant system) and are bound to fat.
 CLA – while in a modest amount in fat and higher in grass-fed animals – is an important compound for burning fat and fighting cancer.

 Do You Even Need Whey Protein Powder?

+Are protein powders really necessary?
+I’ve grappled with this question for a while, and after reviewing hundreds of sports nutrition food diaries, I’ve concluded that a large percentage of the athletes I have seen do not get enough protein for their activity level.
+This is especially true post-recovery.
+Liquid protein post-workout is extremely effective and efficient for amino acids, protein, and minerals quickly to the muscles.
 From my own experimenting, I have continually gone back to using whey protein because I can physically see the difference in my body.
 While you can maintain and repair with proper protein from fish, meat, and eggs, my opinion is that grass-fed whey protein gives you a distinct advantage for recovery and results.
 Plus, it is incredibly convenient for a quick breakfast or when you need something that digests quickly before your workout.
 Here are the best and worst whey protein powders.

 How to Choose a Whey Protein

+Here are your code words and phrases: Cold processed, whey concentrate or isolate depending on allergies or fat preference, tested low for heavy metals, hormone free, grass-fed (more important for concentrate, and has an environmental bonus), affordable, and does not contain sucralose or any artificial color, artificial flavor, artificial sweetener or natural flavor that contains MSG.
 All whey protein in the United States is flash pasteurized.
 The process that follows is where the difference in retaining certain compounds changes.
-In one study comparing cold processing to standard heat treatment, lactoferrin, transforming growth factor (TGF-β2), BSA and immunoglobulins were all found in higher levels in the cold processed whey.
+In one study comparing cold processing to standard heat treatment, lactoferrin, transforming growth factor (TGF-?2), BSA and immunoglobulins were all found in higher levels in the cold processed whey.
 Some companies will provide testing for their levels of immunoglobulins and lactoferrin.

 The Best Whey Protein Powders